mehulagg/gitlab_test/doc/administration/auth/ldap-troubleshooting.md

 ```

 This error is referring to the email address in LDAP, `email@example.com`.
 Email
-addresses must be unique in GitLab and LDAP uses a user's primary email (as opposed
+addresses must be unique in GitLab and LDAP links to a user's primary email (as opposed
 to any of their possibly-numerous secondary emails).
 Another user (or even the
 same user) has the email `email@example.com` set as a secondary email, which
 is throwing this error.